The Matsutake mushroom is treasured for its unique spicy flavor. This wild mushroom is also commonly called the Pine mushroom.

-Seasoned Mushroom hunters eagerly await the season and forage amongst the pine forest floors for these delicacies.
-The texture is firm and chewy with an unique spicy flavor, however it is not peppery.
+Seasoned mushroom hunters eagerly await the season and forage amongst the pine forest floors for these delicacies.
+The texture is firm and chewy with a unique spicy flavor, however it is not peppery.
 It’s unique flavor is highly prized in Japanese cooking and is a seasonal favorite fetching extremely high prices in Japan.
-Fortunately they grow well in the Pacific Northwest and other areas of North America and are less well known here in the States.
-If you have never tried the matsutake mushroom you certainly should!
-There taste has no compare in the world of fungi.
+Fortunately they grow well in the Pacific Northwest and other areas of North America and are less well known here in the states.
+If you have never tried the Matsutake mushroom you certainly should!
+Their taste has no comparison in the world of fungi.
 Invite some friends over and explore a new culinary treasure.
 LIMITED availability.
-Monday through Thursday shipments only dependent on availability.
+Monday through Thursday shipments only, dependent on availability.

 Out of stockJoin Waitlist

-Use a mushroom brush or a paper towel to clean surface of the matsutake mushrooms and remove traces of their wild heritage.
+Use a mushroom brush or a paper towel to clean the surface of the Matsutake mushrooms and remove traces of their wild heritage.
 If you must, wash gently in cool water (avoiding soaking the underside).
 Slice or dice and sauté, roast or grill.
 They may be wrapped and frozen but why not enjoy NOW?

 A popular Japanese preparation is to dice into pieces and add to rice as it cooks to elevate your rice to a whole other level.
 Include a teaspoon of soy sauce and rice wine in your liquid for cooking.
 (See Recipe for Matsutake Rice.)
 The strong spicy flavor of the Matsutake mushroom (or pine mushroom) lends itself to a host of preparations.
 Try marinating for a few minutes in a little splash of soy sauce, a few tablespoons of dry sherry and an equal part of mild oil.
 Then sauté until tender and serve to accompany roast chicken.
 You will be delighted.
 The Matsutake tastes like no other mushroom.